-We offer a number of different HIV tests at our clinic, including the HIV antibody and P24 antigen test, multiplex testing, and the instant HIV test.
+We offer a number of different HIV tests at our clinic, including the HIV antibody and P24 antigen test, multiplex testing, early detection, and the instant HIV test.

 Each of these tests have different window periods and are appropriate for different patients depending on how recently they’ve been exposed to the virus, or whether they are coming back for re-testing.